ChristineMWilde/reusable-polls-app/README.rst

 Polls
 =====

-Polls is a reusable voting app for Django which can be used in conjunction with the threads/forum app found here under the 'forum/threads app<https://github.com/ChristineMWilde/reusable-threads-app.git>'_.
+Polls is a reusable voting app for Django which can be used in conjunction with the threads/forum app found here under the forum/threads app found at https://github.com/ChristineMWilde/reusable-threads-app.git>.

 Detailed documentation is in the "ProjectDocumentation" directory.